SLAs

 • If resources are an issue, move the execution to a time when scheduler load is lighter

-• Change the jobstream Late Criterion settings to be more realistic
+• Change the jobstream SLA deadline settings to be more realistic

 As always, taking the system-calculated setting is the most likely to be realistic.